gitbucket-plugins/gitbucket-explorer-plugin/README.md

 gitbucket-explorer-plugin
 ===

-The plugin provides an explorer like file tree of GIT repositories for [GitBucket](https://github.com/gitbucket/gitbucket).
+This plugin provides an explorer like file tree for GIT repositories with [GitBucket](https://github.com/gitbucket/gitbucket).

 ![screenshot](screenshot.png)